0xPranavDoshi/Pikturit/README.md

 Download the latest version of Pikturit from the [Releases Page](https://github.com/Cybernetic77/Pikturit/releases/tag/v1.0.0)

+After completing the download, run the installer and follow the simple installation prompts.

+Right click on any image file on your computer.

+Click on the Pikturit option to resize the image.

 # Requirements

 Python is the only necessary tool required for the script to work